commanded/commanded/README.md

 Events are received in batches after being persisted to storage.
 Each batch will contain events from a single stream only.

-Receipt of each event, or batch, must be acknowledged by the subscriber.
+Receipt of each event, or batch, by the subscriber is acknowledged.
 This allows the subscription to resume on failure without missing an event.

 Subscriptions must be uniquely named and support a single subscriber.
 Attempting to connect two subscribers to the same subscription will return an error.